BioGeMT/varMT/docs/database_documentation.md

 | sample_count | integer | Number of individual samples in this collection |

 ### 4. variant_frequencies
-Junction table that stores the frequency data for variants across different collections.
+Junction table that stores the frequency data and genotype counts for variants across different collections.

 | Column | Type | Description |
 |--------|------|-------------|